Component

 What Is a Roof Drain?
 Function and Role in Roofing Systems

-A Roof Drain is a plumbing fixture installed on flat or low-slope roofs to collect and channel rainwater or melted snow safely off the roof surface.
-Effective roof drains prevent water accumulation that can cause structural damage, leaks, or premature roof failure.
-Proper placement, sizing, and maintenance are critical to avoid clogs and ensure reliable drainage performance, especially during heavy rainfall events.
+Roof Drain is a plumbing fixture installed on flat or low-slope roofs to collect and channel rainwater or melted snow from the roof surface into the building’s internal drainage system.

 A Roof Drain is a specialized plumbing fixture designed to collect and channel water from the surface of a roof, particularly on low-slope or flat roofing systems.
 Integrated into the roof structure, roof drains are typically positioned at low points or near the center of the roof deck, where water naturally accumulates due to the roof’s pitch and slope geometry.
 The drain connects to a system of internal piping that directs runoff away from the building, preventing water ponding, structural loading, and potential leaks at the membrane or seams.